 Fact: Recent medical findings have proved that the COVID-19 vaccine is completely safe for pregnant and breastfeeding mothers.
-Many women who received COVID-19 vaccination delivered antibodies against the infection to the baby also through the placenta and breast milk.
-But to be sure, consult your treating doctor before getting vaccinated.
+Many women who received COVID-19 vaccination delivered antibodies against the infection to the baby through the placenta and breast milk.
+But to be sure, consult your doctor before getting vaccinated.

 14) Myth: People belonging to certain blood groups have less severe COVID-19 infection, and so vaccination is not necessary for them.

 Fact: There is no particular blood group that has been identified to have more or less susceptibility for COVID-19.
 You can choose to receive vaccination regardless of whichever blood group you belong to.
 It is the best protective measure for yourself and your community.